EV-OD/nepaliDate/DOCUMENTATION.md

 #### 5.3.6. `src/app/get-api-key/page.tsx` (Route: `/get-api-key`)
 *   Server Component.
 *   Provides detailed instructions on how to request an API key by emailing `contact@sevenx.com.np`.
-*   Outlines required information for the request (name, use case, etc., excluding expected volume).
+*   Outlines required information for the request (name, use case, etc.).
 *   Includes SEO metadata optimized for "get api key," "NepaliDate API key," etc.
 *   Uses ShadCN `Card`, `Button`, and relevant icons for a clear, user-friendly layout.